-- 64b Executive Summary (due before the end of class) - Packet B: 23-24 - Sections 1-3 to be done before this class.
-Section 4 will be done in class. - The completed Executive Summary to be handed in at end of class. - 66a Review Questions (due before class starts)
+- 64b Executive Summary (due before the end of class) Packet pages 21-22; Sections 1-4 to be done in class.
+Completed Executive Summary to be handed in at end of class. - 66a Review Questions (due before class starts)

-Quizzes:
+Quizzes and Exams: